treejer/verifier/README.md

 - Axios - Axios is a simple promise based HTTP client for the browser and node.js.
 Axios provides a simple to use library in a small package with a very extensible interface.
 - Redux - For state management.
 - Redux Saga - For managing side effects, such as fetching blockchain data.
+- Multichain config - configs are set by chain.

 The CoreUI template already utilizes React and Bootstrap to provide a robust admin template with a wide range of UI components.